inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 .. **TODO** - Now, it works with fixed packet sizes (1000B)

-.. note:: Our model currently only works with fixed packet sizes of 64B
+.. note:: Our model currently only works with a fixed packet size of 64B

 Training the neural network
 ---------------------------